-This statistic shows the market share held by smartphone platforms/operating systems in the United States from January 2012 to February 2016.
+This statistic shows the mobile OS (operating systems) market share in the United States from January 2012 to February 2016.
 In February 2013, 51.7 percent of U.S. smartphone subscribers were using a Google Android device.
-Apple was the second most popular smartphone operating system with a 38.9 percent market share.
+Apple was the second most popular mobile OS with a market share of 38.9 percent.

-US smartphone OS market share - additional information
+US mobile OS market share - additional information

 Android’s closest competitor in the US smartphone operating system market is Apple’s iOS, which held a market share of 42 percent in August 2014.
 The operating system is the market leader in the United Kingdom where it held a share of 47 percent of the smartphone market in September 2014.
 However, Apple’s share in the global industry has decreased in the last few years from 23 percent at the start of 2012 to 15 percent in the first quarter of 2014.